 When you’re at the beach, you’re more likely to get dehydrated because of the heat so make sure to pack plenty of beverages to keep your family hydrated.
 Remember, if you feel thirsty, you are already a percent dehydrated.
 So fuel your body with fluids throughout the day to prevent fatigue and dehydration.
 See below for some beach beverage ideas.

 - Water is always the number #1 choice for hydration.
 Pack bottles of water or fill your own re-useable canteens with water from home.

-- If water is a little too boring, jazz it up by adding orange slices, lemon slices, berries, or cucumber slices to a pitcher of water the day before.
+- If water is a little too boring, jazz it up.
+Add orange slices, lemon slices, berries, or cucumber slices to a pitcher of water the day before.
 The water will take on the flavor of what you add to it and will taste very refreshing.

 - Sparkling waters are great if you like a little fizz to your drinks.
 Try a flavored variety or add your own flavor by adding a splash or cranberry juice or lemonade.

-- If your kids are big juice fans, try keeping the portion to 4 oz and filling the rest of the cup with water.
+- Cut the juice with water.
+If your kids are big juice fans, try keeping the portion to 4 oz and filling the rest of the cup with water.
 They will still get the flavor they crave without the extra sugar and calories.

-- Rule of thumb: Avoid beverages that are packed with added sugar and calories.
+- Avoid beverages that are packed with added sugar and calories.
 Calories should come from the food that we eat and not from the beverages we drink.